aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 == Negation

-We distinguish between two kinds of negation in natural language: the first applies to simple sentence, which thus asserts the falsity of a proposition (eg: "the sun doesn't rise from the west"), and the second applies to noun phrases and serves to exclude a certain kind of property from the scope of the noun phrase (eg: "the non-residents").
+For the sake of this work, we distinguish between two kinds of negation in natural language: the first applies to a simple sentence and asserts the falsity of the relative proposition (eg: "the sun doesn't rise from the west"), and the second applies to a noun phrase and serves to exclude individuals with a certain property from the scope of referents pointed to by the noun phrase (eg: "the non-resident visitors").

 == Programmatic Semantics